 The url that typically earns the knowledge card is the top ranking site that answers the users search term in conjunction with the most popular answers on the web.

-The Knowledge Card seems to be designed for mobile users and is determined by a series of Google metrics, the primary ones being: The domain authority, number of inbound links received by the host site, quality of structured content and rich snippets, and of course the relevance to the query itself.
+The Knowledge Card seems to be designed for mobile users and is determined by a series of Google metrics, the primary ones being: The domain authority, number of inbound links received by the host site, quality of structured content and rich snippets.

 How Knowledge Cards can improve search?